POS systems are replacing traditional cash registers because of added functionality.

 While there are many point of sale options available today, that wasn’t always the case.
 In fact, most industries were using cash registers until 1992, when the first POS software for Microsoft Windows was created.
 In the early 2000s, however, developers created cloud POS systems for Android and Apple devices.
 Since then, the modern POS has continued to evolve, with options for online ordering, gift cards, loyalty programs, tableside ordering, and more.

 The trend towards more modern POS systems is stark.
-According to the Restaurant Technology Report, more than half of restaurateurs require "advanced functionality" and "ease of use" that modern POS systems offer in order to upgrade.
+According to the Restaurant Technology Report, more than half of restaurateurs require the type of "advanced functionality" and "ease of use" that modern POS systems offer in order to upgrade.
 The need to have these features to compete in the day-to-day results in a staggering statistic: 73% of restaurants are planning to upgrade their POS system within the year. (back to top)

 Point of sale systems have revolutionized the restaurant industry, particularly in full-service and fast food restaurants.
 With touchscreen POS systems or touch screen cash registers, servers can send orders to kitchen display systems immediately, improving throughput and efficiency of orders.

 Another innovation in restaurant POS systems is the mobile POS.
 Many full-service and high-volume restaurants use wireless, handheld tablets to take orders at the table.
 These orders go directly from the tablet to the appropriate prep stations.
 Plus, checks can easily be split across guests, who can pay, sign, and tip at the table from these devices right at the table. (back to top)

 In most cases, there are three options for POS hardware: PC computers, Apple iPads, or Android tablets.
 PC computers are plugged in to a server in your back office, so all unencrypted credit card data is stored on the computer.
 Apple iPads are cloud-based, but not cheap, and only come in a few sizes.
 However, Android POS tablets are customizable in terms of sizes, durable for messy kitchens, and flexible with many peripheral connections for ethernet, HDMI, and USB.